-This Triple Chocolate Cake is super soft and moist and intensely chocolatey — the perfect cake for everyone who loves a delicious chocolate cake.
-The chocolate cake is made with oil for super moist cake layers.
-The chocolate buttercream is made with only 3 ingredients and is beyond creamy.
+This Chocolate Cake is super soft and moist and intensely chocolaty — the perfect cake for everyone who loves delicious chocolate.
+This cake is made with oil for super moist cake layers.
+The frosting is made with only 3 ingredients and is beyond creamy.
 Decorated with lots of chocolate chips.
-It’s easy to make, and you need just 25 minutes of hands-on preparation time.
+It's easy to make, and you need just 25 minutes of hands-on preparation time.
 Detailed step-by-step instructions including photos and video provided.

 Before we jump into the recipe, here are a few pieces of information about this cake:

 This Triple Chocolate Cake is a simple and straightforward chocolate cake recipe.
 The chocolate cake is made with oil instead of butter to have super moist and delicious chocolate cake layers.

 For the best chocolate frosting, please be sure to use just high-quality chocolate.
 Choose a semi-sweet (dark) chocolate of a brand you love.
 The taste of the chocolate affects the taste of the frosting.
 I love brands like Lindt, Ghirardelli, or Hershey's.

 Let's start with the cake.
 Combine all dry ingredients in a medium bowl.
 These are flour, cocoa, sugar, baking powder, salt, and espresso powder.

 In a large bowl, using a handheld or stand mixer fitted with a whisk or paddle attachment, combine all wet ingredients on medium-low speed.
 These are oil, eggs, buttermilk, and vanilla.
 Stir just until combined.

 Then add the dry ingredients and mix until combined.

 Slowly mix in hot water and stir just until combined.
 The water should be hot boiling.
 Please take care that you don't burn yourself.
 The chocolate cake batter will be very thin.